KirkDJohnson/Honey-Pot-Lab/README.md

-<h2>Description</h2> This lab involved me creating a live honeypot sever using Vultr to create the instance and T-Pot for the honeypot.
-After launching the server with the desired configureation I needed to make a firewall group for the server to ensure only I would enter the admin and webpage for the server so I it gave me hadns on expierence configuring a fireall that allows all traffic to all ports except the range of ports where the admin and other pages were.
-Once the firewall was configureda nf T-Pot had fullyinstalled into the sever I removed the .iso and restarted the server.
-After the sever restart, interacting with the terminal provided the IPs used to access the backend webpages and I logged in and went first to the attack map.
-The attack map shows real-time attacks against the honeypot from accross the globe.
-The honeypot was also configured to send logs to Kibana/ElasticSearch in which a dashboard breaksown of the attackers is displayed where I can learn more about the aorigian of the attacks or parse throuhg the logs.
-Lastly, I conducted some threat intelligence on the top attackers using Cisco Tallos Intelligence and found most of the being known attackers or spammers.
+<h2>Description</h2> This lab involved creating a live honeypot server using Vultr to establish the instance and T-Pot for the honeypot.
+After launching the server with the desired configuration, I needed to create a firewall group for the server to ensure that only I could access the admin and webpage for the server.
+This provided hands-on experience in configuring a firewall that allows all traffic to all ports except for the range of ports where the admin and other pages were located.
+Once the firewall was configured and T-Pot was fully installed into the server, I removed the .iso and restarted the server.
+After the server restart, interacting with the terminal provided the IPs used to access the backend webpages.
+I logged in and first went to the attack map, which shows real-time attacks against the honeypot from across the globe.
+The honeypot was also configured to send logs to Kibana/ElasticSearch, where a dashboard breakdown of the attackers is displayed, allowing me to learn more about the origin of the attacks or parse through the logs.
+Lastly, I conducted some threat intelligence on the top attackers using Cisco Talos Intelligence and found that most of them were known attackers or spammers.

 <br />